£0.00 0

 etc

-Give some examples to highlight the resources are appropriate to their stage of development, such as ‘x has been reading the Biff and Chip level 3 books’, ‘X uses a Nat 4 maths workbook’ , ‘x does science experiments with a chemistry kit’ , ‘x has been exploring the night sky with his telescope’ etc.
+Give some examples to highlight the resources are appropriate to their stage of development, such as ‘x has been reading the Biff and Chip level 3 books’, ‘X uses a Nat 4 maths workbook’, ‘X does science experiments with a chemistry kit suitable for ages 10+’, ‘X has been exploring the night sky with his telescope’ etc.

 Examples include baking, DIY, building Lego, gardening, board games, Brownies, Forest school etc. Use your own examples of activities offered to your child.
-For example ‘X goes to a weekly Home Education group where they mix with children and adults of all ages’ or ‘x has a couple of close friends who he regularly spends time with, playing games or riding bikes’.
+For example ‘X has the choice of attending a weekly Home Education group where they mix with children and adults of all ages’ or ‘X has a couple of close friends who he regularly spends time with, playing games or riding bikes’.
+You must ensure you cover a broad range of activities appropriate to the child’s stage of development, although if their activities are limited due to aptitudes, abilities or additional support needs, this can be explained here.
+Eg ‘When given a choice of activities, X prefers to focus on practicing the piano as this is a passion in their life and they show great aptitude for it.’

-Explain how your child socialises and takes part in sports or other physical activities.
+Explain how your child is offered the opportunity to interact with other children and adults.
 Remember not all children need or want to go to groups or have lots of friends.
 You shouldn’t say anything negative here, instead describe what they do in a positive light.
-Such as ‘X enjoys chatting to his friends online, and often chats to our neighbour.’
+Such as ‘X enjoys chatting to their friends online and has started ordering their own food when we visit a local cafe.’

-You should always include a sentence such as “The provision is subject to change at any time as the child’s needs change”.
+You should always include a sentence such as “The provision is subject to change at any time as X’s needs change”.

 You can include a short statement from your child if they wish on how home education stimulates them, particular topics they have enjoyed or any other statement they would like included.